namyakhan/namyakhan/README.md

-## 👋 Hey everyone, I'm Namya Khan 👋
+## 👋 Hey everyone!
+I'm Namya Khan 👋

-<h3 align="center">A Front-End developer, love to explore minimalist design, curious about new technologies, turning ideas into product is my speciality.</h3>
+A Front-End developer, love to explore minimalist design, curious about new technologies, turning ideas into product is my speciality.

 - 🔭 I’m currently making a bunch of cool beginner friendly projects.